Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs

-Recall that intersection graphs of convex shapes have distance VC-dimension bounded by 4 (Lemma \ref{lemma:bounded}).
-By Theorem \ref{thm:implicit-diameter-algorithm}, we just need to supply the Neighbour Set Data Structure to obtain $\Ot{k\cdot n^{2-1/d}} = \Ot{k \cdot n^{7/4}}$ algorithm for the \textsc{$k$-Diameter} problem.
-Moreover, by Lemma \ref{lemma:symmetric} we can assume that polygon $\mathcal{F}$ is centrally symmetric with center of symmetry at $(0,0)$.
+By Lemma \ref{lemma:symmetric} we can assume that polygon $\mathcal{F}$ is centrally symmetric with center of symmetry at $(0,0)$.
+Recall that all intersection graphs of convex shapes have their distance VC-dimension bounded by 4 (Lemma \ref{lemma:bounded}).
+Hence, to apply Theorem \ref{thm:implicit-diameter-algorithm} and complete the proof, we just need to supply a proper Neighbour Set Data Structure.
+This would result in an $\Ot{k\cdot n^{2-1/d}} = \Ot{k \cdot n^{7/4}}$ time algorithm for the $k$\textsc{-Diameter} problem.
+The rest of this section gives a (very) rough sketch of such a data structure, focusing mainly on the unit-square case.
+For a more detailed description as well as the generalization to convex polygons, see Appendix \ref{appendix:squares}.